If You Feel Like a Fraud, Imposter Syndrome is Keeping You From Success

 Because people with Imposter Syndrome do not recognize achievements, they often work long and unnecessary hours burning the midnight oil and eating up weekends.
 This helps to compensate for that feeling of being a fake.If you find yourself frequently late at night doing that “one more thing,” it’s a sure sign that you are overworking.
-Click To Tweet
+Read full post. #getpaidwhatyoureworth Click To Tweet

-From ignoring how your business continues to grow to canceling a meeting with an important client, Imposter Syndrome keeps you from acknowledging your accomplishments.
+From ignoring how your accounting firm continues to grow to canceling a meeting with an important client, Imposter Syndrome keeps you from acknowledging your accomplishments.

 Don’t continue to dismiss milestones because they failed to meet your high expectations.
 Realize that small incremental successes add up over time.
 You’re actually accomplishing a lot more than you give yourself credit for.

-Even worse, thinking that someone may not want your product or service before you meet with them is another way entrepreneurs can self-sabotage what could be a profitable interchange.
+Even worse, thinking that someone may not want your services before you meet with them is another way accounting professionals can self-sabotage what could be a profitable interchange.